 Architecture BRIO engages actively in the creation of contextually appropriate, sustainable design solutions within an increasingly changing world.

 The work of the studio addresses new ways of understanding the often contradictory interrelations between the city, architecture, landscape, and the world of interiors.
 There is a growing need for our built environment to re-establish healthy relationships with the natural world.
 Similarly there is an urgency to address the never before seen growth in urban and rural areas in India and globally.
 Within this context, the work searches for a delicate balance between architecture as the act of disappearance, and creating characterful, responsive and experiential environments.

-Architecture BRIO was set up in 2006 and now operates from offices in Rotterdam (the Netherlands) and Mumbai (India) was set up in 2006.
+Architecture BRIO was set up in 2006 and now operates from offices in Rotterdam (the Netherlands) and Mumbai (India).
 Over the years the studio has thrived with an energetic team of architects led by Shefali Balwani (C.E.P.T, Ahmedabad) and Robert Verrijt (Technical University of Delft).

 The seed of Architecture BRIO was planted in Sri Lanka, where the founders met in the early start of their life as architects.
 They immersed themselves in the tremendous body of work by the late architect Geoffrey Bawa.
 His work is often situated in the most breathtaking, but sensitive environmental settings.
 His interventions are nonetheless bold and often extreme.